seemoo-lab/bcm-rpi3/README.md

 * A bootable image (Raspbian 8) for the micro SD card (16GB) of your Raspberry Pi 3, see:
   * https://docs.google.com/uc?id=0Bxy-sW7-zQXjLVVsaThiOVYtQjg&export=download
-* Everything needed to build the pachtes by yourselsff
+* Everything needed to build the pachtes by yourself

 ## Steps needed to run the prepared SD card image on your Raspberry Pi 3
 * Login as `root` with the password `nexmon`